How we deal with complaints

 Here you can find out what happens when we first receive your complaint, how we decide if we should investigate it and what to expect if we do.

-When you first contact us: our initial checks
+When you first contact us

 Deciding whether to investigate your complaint

 We take a closer look at your complaint to decide if we should investigate.
 We look at several things, including:

 - whether you have been affected personally by what happened

 - whether you complained (to us or an MP) within a year of knowing about the issue

 - whether you have (or had) the option of taking legal action instead

 - whether there are signs that the organisation potentially got things wrong that have had a negative effect on you that hasn't been put right